CreamTW/reservationapp/README.md

-# React + Vite
+# Hunter's Reservation App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a simple reservation app that is connect to an aws amplify server

 Currently, two official plugins are available: